 Can you share more about Blake’s diagnosis at birth — was it a form of congenital heart disease?

-Blake was 1 in roughly 3,300 children each year who are born with a specific congenital heart defect (an abnormality of the heart at birth) known as dextro-Transposition of the Great Arteries, or d-TGA.
+Blake was 1 in roughly 3,300 children each year who are born with a specific congenital heart defect known as dextro-transposition of the great arteries, or d-TGA.
 Seven days after Blake was delivered, he had open-heart surgery because his pulmonary artery and aorta were switched in position.
 Unfortunately, the surgery was more extensive than anticipated and Blake spent several weeks on a heart-lung bypass machine.
 It took consistent monitoring of his condition and health until he was able to leave the hospital.
-I'll never forget that special day I was able to bring him home.
+I’ll never forget that special day I was able to bring him home.

-What words of comfort or advice do you have for other parents who may be dealing with a sensitive health concern like your family experienced with Blake?
+What words of comfort or advice do you have for other parents who may be dealing with a sensitive health concern like you and Blake experienced?

 It is definitely a roller-coaster ride, but take it one day at a time.
 Believe in your caregivers and don’t give up hope.